upasadena/interactive-cyoa-tutorial/docs/mechanics/points-and-scores.md

 !!! tip

-    A lot of ICYOA players use mobile to play CYOAs, therefore if you want to make a CYOA that has a lot of Point Types accomodating to mobile users, it is suggested that you create a [Point Tabs] menu.
+    A lot of ICYOA players use mobile to play CYOAs, therefore if you want to make a CYOA that has a lot of Point Types accommodating to mobile users, it is suggested that you create a [Point Tabs] menu.

 [Point Tabs]: /appendix/reference/#show-points-emnu